macobra52/smb3-hacks/SMB3 IPS/readme.md

 Koopaling Softlock Fix + Hammers Can Hit Koopalings
 ----------

 Includes both the Koopaling Softlock Fix (see description below) and modifies Koopalings so that they can be hit by hammers thrown by Hammer Mario.
+There is a minor side effect, however, where Mario cannot stomp Koopalings if he has a Star equipped.

 Other Difficulty